-Geometry

-Unique and persistent identifier
+- Geometry - Unique and persistent identifier

-NOTE 1:

-The size of square cell with more detailed resolution is today an open issue, due to the huge gap (in terms of confidentiality issues) between the 100 m size of INSPIRE implicit recommendation and the next step of 1.000m standard.
+NOTE 1: The size of square cell with more detailed resolution is today an open issue, due to the huge gap (in terms of confidentiality issues) between the 100 m size of INSPIRE implicit recommendation and the next step of 1.000m standard.
 Many statistical offices are producing grids of 200, 250 and 500 meters, and there is not a consensus about the more pertinent standard, if it could be defined for the most useful or even all purposes.
+In practice, decision about grid size may be taken for a Member State, for a group of countries or as a recommendation from international bodies.